Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

   [comment]: <> (Verwirrend: warum wird bei der unitvalue-to-number erweiterung nur der mengenwert, bei der unitvalue-to-string erweiterung aber menge inklusive einheit übertragen?)

 ## UnitValue-To-UnitValue

 ![Unit value to unit value](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/UnitValueToUnitValue.png "[Unit value to unit value]")

 This extension is used to map an unit attribute to a another unit attribute.
 A unit attribute always includes a unit and a quantity.
 Define in the configuration which of the units should be mapped in the destination attribute.
+In contrast to the *Basic Mapping* extension, the *UnitValue-To-UnitValue* extension allows to calculate the value when using different units in the source and the destination attribute.

 ### Configuration